mautic/mautic-community-handbook/docs/policies/code_of_conduct/code_of_conduct.rst

 A primary goal of the Mautic community is to support you and your business in the development, use and implementation of Mautic.
 It’s to be inclusive and add value to the largest number of participants, with the most varied and diverse backgrounds possible.
 As such, we're committed to providing a friendly, safe and welcoming environment for all.

-This code of conduct outlines our expectations for all those who participate in our community, whether in-person or online, as well as the consequences for unacceptable behavior.
+This code of conduct outlines expectations for all community participants, whether in-person or online, as well as the consequences for unacceptable behavior.

 Your participation is contingent upon following these guidelines in all Mautic activities, including but not limited to: